815: Agent for H.A.R.M.

 This is probably a take on the various promotional gimmicks baseball parks have used over the years to boost attendance.
 The bull’s ear is a reference to the tradition of awarding a severed bull’s ear to a matador at the end of a bullfight, subject to the crowd’s approval.

-That NAFTA is really working.
+NAFTA's really working.

 NAFTA stands for North American Free Trade Agreement, a free-trade deal signed in 1992 that aimed to gradually eliminate tariffs and other trade barriers between Canada, the United States and Mexico.
 It was inspired by the success of free trade agreements within the European Community, although it was fiercely opposed by some in the United States who feared it would send jobs south of the border into Mexico, where labor is considerably cheaper.